hipe/tmx/lib/skylab/git-viz/doc/issues/031-the-plugin-narrative.md

 there is a fair chance that these two concerns may split into two classes.

+## :#storypoint-50

+the below cluster of methods corresponds to a subset of [#033] the different kinds of callback tree patterns. see #the-different-callback-patterns-in-brief there.

 ## :#storypoint-60

 this method will yield the symbolic name of every plugin that listens to the